MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/extensions-analytics.md

 The **Impressions** metric captures the total number of page views and user visits to your extension product page on Microsoft Edge Add-ons store.
 The data points are based on weekly or daily totals depending on the selected time range.

-The following screenshot shows **Impressions** for your extension page over the past 3 months.
+The following screenshot shows **Impressions** for an extension page over a three month period.

 ![Impressions for your extension over the past 3 months](../media/extensions-analytics-weekly-users-impressions.png)